rahkooy/Machine_Learning/README.md

+Intro to Machine Learning

+Content:

-Gradient Descent in Autograd Library
+-Gradient Descent in Autograd Library

    Several implementations and experiments with the Gradient Descent in Python, including:

    1-Basic Object Oriented implementation of Linear Regression from scratch

    2-Gradient Descent Implementation using backward function

    3-Implementation of backward function from scratch

    4-Experiments and Examples

+-Decision Trees

+   -Main ALgorithm: ID3

+   -Experiments w sklearn library